Myotonia refers to delayed relaxation after muscle contraction, which can cause muscle stiffness.

 There are two forms of myotonia congenita, Thomsen disease and Becker disease, both of which involve the same gene, CLCN1.
 Thomsen disease is autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more and manifests from infancy to 2 to 3 years of age.
 Becker disease is more common, is autosomal recessive Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more , has a later onset from 4 to 12 years of age, and tends to be more severe than the autosomal dominant form.

-Myotonia congenita should not be confused with congenital myotonic dystrophy Congenital myotonic dystrophy Myotonic dystrophy is rare and is autosomal dominant.
+Myotonia congenita should not be confused with congenital myotonic dystrophy Congenital myotonic dystrophy Myotonic dystrophy is rare, autosomal dominant muscle disorder.
 Two types are recognized.
 Both affect voluntary muscles and one also affects involuntary muscles.
-Symptoms begin at adolescence or early... read more , a separate disorder.
+Symptoms begin at adolescence... read more , a separate disorder.

 In children with myotonia congenita, there is delayed relaxation after muscle contraction, which can cause muscle stiffness.
 Parents describe weakness or clumsiness in their children, as well as stiffness.
 Myotonic symptoms lessen with age but do not disappear, and they are most noticeable after a period of rest.
 Patients typically have hypertrophy of the skeletal muscles due to the sustained muscle activity and the increased muscle bulk gives them an "athletic" appearance.